 The National Cancer Institute, one of eleven agencies that are part of the U.S. Department of Health and Human Services, and is the leading agency for cancer research and training, found this about IV vitamin C for cancer patients:

 “Intravenous (IV) vitamin C was studied in patients with breast cancer who were treated with adjuvant chemotherapy and radiation therapy.
 The study found that patients who received IV vitamin C had a better quality of life and fewer side effects than those who did not.”

-With these pieces of evidence set in place, there is no reason why Oncologists would not include high doses of IV vitamin C for cancer as part of their standard clinical practice.
-Cancer patients now have a higher chance of beating this disease and live a far more healthier and longer life.
+With these pieces of evidence set in place, cancer patients now have a higher chance of beating this disease and live a far more healthier and longer life.

 If you think this article is insightful, share this now!
 Who knows, the next life saved could be yours, your family, or your friends.

 You May Also Like: 4 Signs You May Need An IV Vitamin Therapy